Railway Environment Variables: Complete Setup Guide (2026)

 3. In each service, reference it: STRIPE_SECRET_KEY=${{shared.STRIPE_SECRET_KEY}}

 Pro tip: Use Shared Variables for API keys that multiple services need.
-This way you only update the key in one place when rotating.
+You update the key in one place when rotating, and every service that references it picks up the new value on its next deploy.

 Using the Railway CLI